rmm5t/strip_attributes/README.md

 # StripAttributes

-StripAttributes is a Rails plugin that automatically strips all ActiveRecord model attributes of leading and trailing whitespace before validation.
+StripAttributes is a Rails plugin that automatically strips all ActiveModel attributes of leading and trailing whitespace before validation.
 If the attribute is blank, it strips the value to `nil`.

 It works by adding a before_validation hook to the record.
 By default, all